-The Final Application process will consist of the elements listed below.
+The Application process will consist of the elements listed below.
 All elements must be fully completed for the application to be considered.
-If elements are incomplete, applicants will be offered the opportunity to cure applications, however refusal to cure element may result in application rejection and/or deferment to round two.

 Narrative One: The applicant must provide a brief narrative detailing:

 - The scope of work specific to project funding. - Intent to complete the project as proposed. - Certification that the applicant will negotiate project areas in good faith as requested by PBDA. - Intent to commit necessary funds that exceed final award and/or proposed project costs in order to complete the project.